personalizedldp/PLCDP/README.md

 Here are the experiments for the paper: Sum Estimation under Personalized Local Differential Privacy.

 ## Data
 The synthetc data are contained inside the notebooks.
-MINST data is provided in `mnist_train.csv`.
+MINST data is provided in `mnist_train.csv.zip`.
+The file is compressed to fit the GitHub file size limit.